Guidelines and Procedures

-After receiving dedication information from applicants, the IHB will issue a statewide press release to publicize the dedication.
-If possible, a representative of the IHB will attend the dedication ceremony.
+After receiving dedication information from applicants, IHB will issue a statewide press release to publicize the dedication.
+If possible, a representative of IHB will attend the dedication ceremony.

-Step 9: Photographic documentation of an Indiana State Historical Marker
+Step 7: Photographic Documentation of an Indiana State Historical Marker

-Applicants must provide to the IHB photographic documentation of the installed marker in the approved location.
+Applicants must provide to IHB photographic documentation (digital images are preferred) of the installed marker in the approved location.
 These photographs are important for promoting the marker and for future care and maintenance of the marker.
-Images and media coverage will also be posted to the IHB website.
+Images and media coverage will also be posted to IHB’s website.